- Teaching Resources

 Adjectives are words that describe (or modify) nouns and pronouns.
 Most adjectives answer the questions Which one?
 What kind?
 How many?
-Our adjective lists help students understand how these words work to enhance any sentence!
+Our adjective word lists for kids help students understand how these words work to enhance any sentence!

 Kindergarten lessons frequently incorporate adjectives (“describing words”), such as naming colors and using adjective opposites (tall/short, big/little, happy/sad).
 Grade 1 students begin to identify shades of meaning in adjectives.
 By Grade 2 or Grade 3, students understand that adjectives describe people, places, and things (nouns), and that an adjective may tell how many, what color, or what size or shape.
 Third grade students also learn how to form and use comparative and superlative adjectives.
-Knowing and studying adjective lists is imperative in early learning for enhancing parts of speech practice.
+Knowing and studying adjective word lists is imperative in early learning for enhancing parts of speech practice.
 Pairing spelling lists with adjective practice games is a great way to engage students and make learning fun!

 Adjectives are generally used before nouns until Grade 4.
 In Grades 4 and 5, students use adjective lists to become more familiar with identifying and using adjectives that follow a noun or pronoun and a linking verb; these are called predicate adjectives (e.g. Children grow older every day).

 Word study of adjectives should give students opportunities to distinguish among comparative (comparing two things, -er, -ier, more) and superlative (comparing three or more things, -est, -iest, most) adjectives, as well as increasing familiarity with demonstrative adjectives (these shoes, that dog) and proper adjectives (Shakespearean tragedy, German chocolate).

-Look through our example adjective lists to see the types of words students should master as they progress through early learning:
+Look through our example adjective word lists for kids to see the types of words students should master as they progress through early learning:

 Common Core State Standards Related to Adjective Word Lists